Workflows in queues

 • Issue statuses and resolutions: A workflow defines the statuses for the selected type of issues and the resolutions to close them with.

-• Transitions between statuses: Using transitions, you can set up both elementary rules for issue status updates and auto actions to be performed at status update, as well as transition screens for users to fill in some issue fields.
+• Transitions between statuses: Using transitions, you can set up both elementary rules for issue status updates and auto actions to be performed at status update, as well as transition screens for users to fill in certain issue fields.

 In the workflow visual editor's diagram, statuses are represented as blocks of a larger size filled in color matching the status types, while small transparent blocks indicate transitions between the statuses.